cieslarmichal/faker-cxx/README.md

 <h1>C++ Faker</h1>

-faker-cxx is a modern C++20 library that makes generating testing data extremely simple.
+faker-cxx is a modern C++20 open-source library for generating fake data for testing and development.

 It has no dependencies beyond Boost library (and GTest for unit tests).